Short-Term Rental Tax Strategy Guide for Real Estate Investors

 STR vs Traditional Rentals

-Traditional rental real estate is generally subject to passive activity loss limitations, even when it generates a loss.
+Traditional rental real estate is generally subject to passive activity loss limitations.

 The IRS outlines how rental income and losses are treated, including restrictions on deducting losses against other income (see IRS Publication 527).